 We didn’t actually do very well in the individual quiz part of the competition, and there was a group segment which totalled up the team’s score for their individual quizzes and we obviously didn’t do well on that either.
 There was, however, a separate team contest/coordination quiz segment of the competition in 1998, and all the schools were placed in one of three (I think) brackets, and we won our bracket and were given a trophy for it.
 See results here:

-I have tons of other artifacts relating to this event that I will someday scan and post as well, in the Shrine of Memories.
+I have tons of other artifacts relating to this event that I will someday scan and post as well.

 I had a mixture of REALLY long and REALLY short dreams this week, a byproduct of having interrupted sleep (due to itching issues) almost every single night.
 It’s weird how it can produce two entirely opposite dream diary outcomes.